You know how the saying goes:

 It takes a village to raise a child.

 I don’t know who was the first to figure this out, but boy was that a wise person!
-You just can’t do it alone — raise a child or grow a business (which is just another type of baby, I’m sure all CEO will agree) — because the world is bigger than your home and there are people out there who know stuff that you don’t.
+You just can’t do it alone — raise a child or grow a business (which is just another type of baby, I’m sure every CEO will agree) — because the world is bigger than your home and there are people out there who know stuff that you don’t.

 Regardless of the type of baby you’re trying to bring up, you need all the help you can get.